Chinese games market is the world's biggest at $25.6bn

 Over in mobile, spending on free-to-play games and in-app purchases is expected to grow by 24% in 2017, having already risen by 55% last year.

 Consoles are unsurprisingly the weakest force in the Chinese market, although with Sony and Microsoft finally able to release their devices in China there is the potential for some growth.
-Combined PS4 and Xbox One sales came in at just under 500,000 last year, with a further $53m generated on their online services and other content.
+Combined, PS4 and Xbox One have sold less than 500,000 units since launching, with a further $53m generated on their online services and other content.

 IHS notes that the PS4 Pro helped give Sony a slight boost earlier this year.
 While consoles are unlikely to ever compete with PC and mobile, the intelligence firm believes "it is right for the platform companies to try and establish a more significant presence in the world's most populous country even if it takes many years to build a sustainable following."